 Residential section: undertaking a shared activity in a residential setting away from home for 5 days and 4 nights.

 The students will need to find an assessor for each of their three sections.
-This person must have an interest or expertise in the section and not be a family member.
-The students will meet with their assessor before they start their section to discuss their aims.
+This person must have an interest or expertise in the section and NOT be a family member.
+The students will meet with their assessor BEFORE they start their section to discuss their aims.
 The assessor will then monitor progress and write a report at the end of the time.
-The report will need to be submitted to eDofE.org/assessor, or photographed and uploaded to the participant’s eDofE account.
+The report will need to be submitted to eDofE.org/assessor, or photographed and uploaded to the participants eDofE account.

 How much does it cost?

 The cost of registering for the award is £35.
 This covers the welcome pack, Licenced Organisation administration charge and school administration charge.
 To apply for a place (over 16 only) please complete the online application form.
 A Parent Pay payment will then be set up for £35.

 The expedition costs, if completed with school, will be approximately £600 for a UK based practice AND Qualifying expeditions.

 We are delighted to have been able to offer an overseas expedition to Poland in July 2020.
 The total cost of this trip is £1285 including a practice in the UK.
 Alternative locations may be sought in the future and the cost will be dependant on flights and additional training required.